On Thursday evening, Dustin and I had dinner with our good friends, Jon and Ashleigh. They grilled chicken, and it was delicious!

 I decided to bring a dessert, and of course, it had to be Paleo-friendly!

 I looked in my new cookbook, Paleo Comfort Foods, and found a recipe for Cool Berry Tart.
 It was easy to make, and SO delicious!
 I topped it with a little homemade whipped cream.
 We were all very impressed.
 It was actually what we would consider “restaurant-worthy.”
-Here’s the recipe… you should totally give this a try!
+Here’s my slightly modified recipe… you should totally give this a try!
 For other dessert ideas, check out this post.